Nulovrsis/eHiWAY/README.md

 # eHiWAY
-A copy of project of CCIC.
+A copy of project of CICIEC.